Strengthened Participatory Democracy

 Projected Budget: $6 million

-The purpose of the Justice and Anti-Corruption Reform Activity (Task Order 3 (TO3) under the Effective Justice IDIQ) is to support the Moldovan Government’s efforts to implement justice reform and promote its anti-corruption commitments.
-Support will contribute to the establishment and operation of a mini-secretariat to monitor the implementation of the Justice Development Strategy for years 2022-2025 (hereinafter referred to as the Justice Strategy) and its corresponding Plan; pursue implementation of specific activities from the Justice Strategy and Plan, including targeted assistance for the extraordinary evaluation of judges and prosecutors; and advance anti-corruption reform through implementation of specific commitments.
+The purpose of the Justice and Anti-Corruption Reform Activity (TO3) under the Effective Justice IDIQ is to support the Moldovan Government’s efforts to implement justice reform and promote its anti-corruption commitments.
+Support contributes to the establishment and operation of a mini-secretariat to monitor the implementation of the Justice Development Strategy for years 2022-2025 (hereinafter referred to as the Justice Strategy) and its corresponding Plan; ensure the finalization of pre-vetting and continuous support to vetting; empowerment of the Anti-Corruption Prosecutor’s Office (APO) to become an independent institution examining high-level corruption cases; as well as support civil society anti-corruption initiatives in pursuing the EU accession agenda.

 Moldova Rural LEADER Project (MRLP)